Road Town Tortola, BVI

-Since slavery under British rule was finally abolished, eleven generations of British Virgin Islanders have been born into freedom and self determination.
+Since slavery under British rule was finally abolished, nine generations of British Virgin Islanders have been born into freedom and self determination.

 Today, the BVI's are recognized as one of the most affluent of all Caribbean nations and Road Town, Tortola is testament to advancements made.
 Whenever I drive into town, I am amazed by all that is here.
 When you consider the entire population of the Islands is less than 25,000 people ... its really quite remarkable!